DFE-Digital/architecture/standards/technical-standards.md

 ## Standards in development

-Some standards [have already been published](#published-standards), but require work to make them fit-for-purpose across DfE.
-Most standards do not yet exist or are in development.
+Some technical standards [have already been published](#published-standards), but require work to make them fit-for-purpose across DfE.
+Most technical standards do not yet exist or are in development.

 The architecture team are co-ordinating the creation of technical standards in DfE.
-The following list shows proposed technical standards - derived from the Technology Reference Model and group by component - and who owns them.
+The following list shows proposed technical standards - derived from the [Technology Reference Model](https://educationgovuk.sharepoint.com/:f:/r/sites/gp/WorkplaceDocuments/Reference%20architecture/Technology%20Reference%20Model) and grouped by component - and who owns them.

-We're working with teams to prioritise and create the standards that will provide the most value to delivery teams and DfE.
+We're working with these owners and teams to prioritise creation of the standards that will provide the most value to both delivery teams and DfE.
+The ones actively being working on are in **bold**.
 As standards are agreed and published, they will be updated on this page.

 ### Management components